 Similarly, researchers have argued that the first year of teaching is crucial in the success retention and development of teachers (Smith & Ingersoll 2004).
 Induction seeks to ensure new employees are integrated into an organisation so that they become productive as soon as possible (Kumar, 2000).
-Nonetheless the numerous definitions by many (2007)scholars, Goval also define induction of process bringing/introducing/familiarizing a new recruit into the organization.
-Jones (2012) also joining the race define induction as the way the employee is welcomed to the organization, how they establish their relationship with colleagues and with supervisors, how they engage with overall direction and vision of the organization and how they see their role within the structure.
+Nonetheless the numerous definitions by many scholars, Goyal (2007) also define induction as a "process of bringing/introducing/familiarizing a new recruit into the organization".
+Jones(2012) also joining the race define induction as the way the employee is welcomed to the organization, how they establish their relationship with colleagues and with supervisors, how they engage with overall direction and vision of the organization and how they see their role within the structure.

 Induction is essentially an initiation into a job and organization and for newly qualified teachers, an initiation into the profession.
 Middlewood and Lumby (2008) point out that any school or college committed to effective management of human resources need to manage quality induction for all employees taking up new posts.
 However, induction is often neglected or loosely organized in many educational organizations in Africa, including Ghana's.
-Oduro and Macbeath (2003) indicate that the newly-qualified teachers who had schools in the rural areas of Ghana, in particular are often left to fend for themselves or often left to their own device to succeed or fail within the confines of their own classrooms (Kauffman, Johnson, Kardos, Lui & Peske, 2002; Johnson & Birkeland, 2003).
-How to conduct common administrative task becomes a problem and this has given grounds for some criticisms by scholars that teaching as profession that eats its young and makes new members to sink or swim, trial by fire or boot camp experience (Smith & Ingersoll, 2004).
+Oduro and Macbeath (2003) indicate that the newly-qualified teachers who had schools in the rural areas of Ghana, in particular are often left to fend for themselves or often left to their own device to succeed or fail within the confines of their own classrooms (Kauffman, Johnson, Kardos, Lui & Peske,2002; Johnson & Birkeland, 2003).
+How to conduct common administrative task becomes a problem and this has given grounds for some criticisms by scholars that teaching as "profession that eats its young" and makes new members to "sink or swim", "trial by fire" or "boot camp" experience (Smith & Ingersoll, 2004).

 Studies have also shown that 50% of new teachers leave within the first five years of entry into the occupation (Murnane et al. 1991; Ingersoll & Smith, 2003; Huling-Austin, 1990; Hafner & Owings, 1991).

-According to Gordon and Maxey (2000), adaptation and transition to real school conditions, difficulties in planning the teaching material as well as applying suitable methods of teaching and lack of experience in handling certain classroom situations are some of the problems that new teachers face when they enter the profession.
+According to Gordon and Maxey (2000:6), adaptation and transition to real school conditions, difficulties in planning the teaching material as well as applying suitable methods of teaching and lack of experience in handling certain classroom situations are some of the problems that new teachers face when they enter the profession.
+Part of the frustration for the newly-qualified teachers is, not knowing who to contact in the organization if they have a question but how to tackle it.
+This has been confirmed in a comment of a long-serving staff: "Well, I have been here for ten (10) years.
+So I just know who to go to", this indicates a clear neglect of conducting induction programmes at workplaces.
+The organizational assignments suffer as this continuous.

 This kind of neglect causes premature burnout and a weakening of new teachers' commitments to stay in the profession, as they become disillusioned and unable to cope with the many daily pressures of work (Gold, 1996; Kelley, 2004).
-Induction pave the way for new teachers as an opportunities for them to collaborate with other teachers in professional communities, observe colleagues' classrooms, be observed by expert mentors, analyse their own practice, and network with other novice teachers (Darling-Hammond & Sclan, 1996).
+Induction pave the way for new teachers as an opportunities for them to collaborate with other teachers in professional communities, observe colleagues' classrooms, be observed by expert mentors, analyse their own practice, and network with other novice teachers (Darling-Hammond & Sclan, 1996; Huling-Austin, 1992).
 The induction process, it is argued, provides opportunities for new teachers to engage early in the collegial dialogue that is crucial to commitment, growth and effectiveness in one's profession (Kelley, 2004).

 This view of new teachers' difficulties has led to the creation of special programmes for the support and the reduction of problems that they face during their initial professional steps.